Request a Brochure

 Online Master of Engineering Degree

-This program places an emphasis on excellence—in education, in our faculty, in student support and quality of student colleagues.
+This program places an emphasis on excellence—in education, in the CWRU faculty, in student support and quality of student colleagues.
 A Master of Engineering degree will help practicing engineers better prepare themselves for both technical and business challenges.

-We are delighted to share a scholarship toward this degree for those who qualify.
+We are delighted to share a tuition reduction toward this degree for those who qualify.
 Visit our tuition page to learn more.

 Course Organization